MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 The rest of this article explains how the module works, how to install and maintain the module, and the optimized Exchange Online cmdlets that are available in the module.

-## Report bugs and issues for the EXO V2 module
+## Report bugs and issues for the Exchange Online PowerShell module

 When you report an issue at `exocmdletpreview[at]service[dot]microsoft[dot]com`, be sure to include the log files in your email message.
 To generate the log files, replace \<Path to store log file\> with the output folder you want, and run the following command: